pogudingleb/SIAN/README.md

  * **p** - the probability of correctness, the default value is 0.99
  * **infolevel** - the variable that regulates the amount of information printed.
 Options are (the default value is **1**)
    * **0** - nothing is printed
-   * **1** - information about the original system and the summary of the results are printed
+   * **1** - information about the original system, main steps of the algorithm, and the summary of the results are printed
    * **2** - debugging mode, a lot of information is printed
  * **method** - the method of checking the consistency in Step 4 of Algorithm 1 from the paper.
 Possible options are
    * **1** - using saturation and Groebner bases, see item (1) in Remark 7 from the paper, this is usually faster